WhaddaMakers/0-25-VDC-Voltage-sensor-module/README.md

 ![](./wiring_diagram.jpg)

 ## Additional information
-  For more information about the Whadda WPSE350 0-25 V DC voltage sensor module, check the manual available at [whadda.com](https://whadda.com)
+  For more information about the Whadda 0-25 V DC voltage sensor module, check out the manual available at [whadda.com](https://whadda.com/WPSE350)

 ## Acknowledgments
 Based on Arduino AnalogInOutSerial code